-Usually your spouse will also be covered for Business use - class 1, but no other named driver.
+Usually your spouse will also be covered for Business use - class 1 car insurance, but no other named driver.
 Best to check when you get your quote.

 Class 2 - business use

-This is much the same as class 1, but it generally covers you (the policyholder) and a named driver, in connection with your business.
+This is much the same as class 1 business insurance, but it generally covers you (the policyholder) and a named driver, in connection with your business.
 However, different underwriters have their own rules about what it covers, so again, check when you get a quote.